deevus/boot2docker-sabnzbd/README.md

 Setup
 --

 You need to add a shared folder called `usenet` to the boot2docker vm.
-The easiest way is to open Virtualbox, then Settings for boot2docker-vm and add it in the Shared Folders section.
+This is where your Sabnzbd data will go.
+Create a folder on your local machine somewhere, then we add it to Virtualbox...

+Add it in `Virtualbox -> boot2docker-vm -> Settings -> Shared Folders`.
 Make sure you set it to Auto-mount and Make Permanent.

 Usage
 --